zhenghaohe/philipcdavis.github.io/_posts/2014-07-30-Staying-Engaged.markdown

 > -  Jim Rohn

 Motivation is contagious.
 Find people who love what they do and spend lots of time with them.
-Your network doesn't need to be involved in the same field of work.
-I am pushed to work to the best of my ability by friends in different career paths.

 [How do you get out of your motivation ruts?](http://www.twitter.com/philipcdavis)